izumisu/blog/index.md

 Keep you addicted, keep you stick on it.

 The phone is perhaps, the easiest device that could be used in any scenery.
-Whether come to toilet, or bed, or waiting red light, or anything, it just so easy to pick up, and then, make the "pick-up" habit firmly enough.
+Whether come to toilet, or bed, or waiting red light, or anything, it just so easy to pick up, and then, make the \"pick-up\" habit firmly enough.

 So, how to break it?